OOPSpam/blog/_posts/2024-02-04-abused-by-spammers.md

 preview: /posts/abused-by-spammers/meta.png
 ---

-Recently at OOPSpam we have mitigated spam campaigns targeting our customers with lots of links from popular companies like Microsoft, GitHub, SoundCloud, MIT, ConvertKit and others.
-These spam attacks don't contain much information, just simple links to these platforms, hoping to use their domain reputation to bypass spam filters.
+OOPSpam has recently mitigated spam campaigns that target our customers with lots of links to popular companies like Microsoft, GitHub, SoundCloud, MIT, ConvertKit and others.
+These spam attacks sometimes didn't contain much information, just simple links to these platforms, hoping to use their domain reputation to bypass spam filters.

 ![Spam on MIT's Scratch](/blog/assets/posts/abused-by-spammers/mit.jpg "Spam on MIT's Scratch")